Anik-nath/Anik-nath/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Mongoose
 - 💬 Ask me about :HOW MY WORKS
 - 📫 How to reach me: anikdevnath03112000@gmail.com
 <!--